 of sale (POS) systems.
 Usually, you do this data ingestion offline by

-bqcommand-line tool, the BigQuery API, or the console.
+bqcommand-line tool, the BigQuery API, or the Google Cloud console.
 You can load data locally or from Cloud Storage.
 For large datasets, we recommend that you use Cloud Storage to optimize your bandwidth use, network speeds, and product integration.
 To load data on an event-driven basis into BigQuery, you can set Cloud Function triggers.
 For example, set triggers based on new data availability.

 Most of the preceding ingestion approaches use batch loads.
 If you want to ingest any streaming datasets into BigQuery, you can use the streaming capabilities of BigQuery.
 For streaming analytics use cases, see streaming analytics solutions.

 After you ingest data, you can process the data, if required.
 This stage is only required when you need to process the data before running queries against it.
 Data processing includes cleaning and reformatting to provide consistency in big datasets.
 You can use data processing products available within Google Cloud.